Visal-Vidhya/CNN_Based_Gaze_Tracking_Interface/README.md

 Be sure to adjust the file paths and model names as needed throughout the process.
 Feel free to experiment with different parameters during model training for better results.

+Eye Gaze Tracking using CNN – Open Source Code

+Overview

+This repository provides the open-source implementation of Eye Gaze Tracking using CNN,

+developed as part of our research work:

+� Reference Paper:

+"Real-Time Gaze Estimation Using Webcam-Based CNN Models for Human-Computer

+Interaction"

+� Authors: Visal Vidhya, Diego Resende Faria

+� Publication Date: February 2025

+� Journal: Computers (MDPI)

+How to Cite

+If you use this code in your research, publications, or projects, you must cite our work as follows:

+bibtex

+CopyEdit

+@article{VidhyaFaria2025,

+author = {Visal Vidhya and Diego Resende Faria},

+title = {Real-Time Gaze Estimation Using Webcam-Based CNN Models for Human-

+Computer Interaction},

+journal = {Computers},

+publisher = {MDPI},

+year = {2025},

+month = {February}

+}

+� Proper citation is mandatory when using this code.

+License & Usage Policy

+This code is provided strictly for research and personal use only under the following conditions:

+✔ Allowed Usage:

+✅ Academic research

+✅ Personal projects

+✅ Non-commercial studies

+❌ Prohibited Usage:

+⛔ Commercial applications, services, or products

+⛔ Industrial deployment or commercial research without explicit permission

+⛔ Redistribution of the code without proper citation

+2

+Data Privacy & Model Limitations

+⚠ Important Note:

+• This model is trained on data from only 8 individuals, which may not generalize well to

+other users.

+• If you wish to use this for broader applications, you might need to retrain the model on a

+larger, more diverse dataset.

+Disclaimer & Liability

+⚠ No Warranty & No Guarantee of Accuracy

+• This software is provided "as-is" without any guarantees or warranties of accuracy,

+performance, or reliability.

+• The authors are not responsible for any issues, inaccuracies, or unintended

+consequences that may arise from using this code.

+• Users assume full responsibility for validating and verifying the output before any real-

+world application.

+� By using this code, you agree that the authors are not liable for any direct, indirect,

+incidental, or consequential damages resulting from its use.

+Contributing

+Contributions are welcome for academic and research improvements only.

+To contribute.

+Contact & Support

+For any academic inquiries or collaboration requests, please contact:

+✉ [ vishalvidhya95@gmail.com and/or fariadiego@gmail.com ]

+� Remember: This code is NOT for commercial use!

 Cheers!